-4 We may also note that the FIDE (Dutch) system uses a "local" approach to this problem, which looks only to the last two rounds.
+We may also note that the FIDE (Dutch) system uses a "local" approach to this problem, which looks only to the last two rounds.
 On the contrary, the Dubov system adopts also a "global" approach, putting also a limit on the total number of floats in the whole tournament (three floats for tournaments up to nine rounds, four for longer tournaments).

-5 On the contrary, the previous rules did not assign a downfloat to a player who forfeited a game, so such players had no protection against getting a PAB or a downfloat in the following round.
+On the contrary, the previous rules did not assign a downfloat to a player who forfeited a game, so such players had no protection against getting a PAB or a downfloat in the following round.
 Because of this, a weak player absent in the first round could get a PAB in the second round.

-than -1 or when the last two games were played with black.
+latest rounds he played.
+The preference is white when the colour difference is less than -1 or when the last two games were played with black.
 The preference is black when the colour difference is greater than +1, or when the last two games were played with white.